-Getting to the Pacific paradise of Riviera Nayarit is a breeze whether you are venturing via the highway system or one of the two airports that service the region.
+Getting to Nayarit Mexico is a breeze whether you are venturing via the highway system or travelling to one of the two airports in Riviera Nayarit that service the region.

-You can find driving maps and directions in the “By Land” section of Getting Here, and an extensive list of the current airlines and flights available from dozens of different major cities across Canada, the United States and Mexico.
-“Getting Here” is easier than ever!
+Visit our Maps & Brochures page to download driving maps and travel guide information about Riviera Nayarit, Mexico.
+Below, you’ll also find an extensive list of the current airlines and flights available from dozens of different major cities across Canada, the United States, and Mexico.
+“Getting to Nayarit” is now easier than ever!

-From north to south, the state is crossed by Federal Highway 15, which goes from Nogales to Mexico City.
+From north to south, Mexico is crossed by Federal Highway 15, which goes from Nogales to Mexico City (2165-km/1345-miles).

-On the southern coast, Federal Highway 200 connects the main destinations of all of the municipalities of Banderas Bay and Compostela with Puerto Vallarta and Tepic.
+On the southern coast, Federal Highway 200 extends from Tepic down to the Guatemala border passing through all the main destinations and municipalities of Banderas Bay and Compostela, including Puerto Vallarta.

 In the north, Highway 54 reaches San Blas, and Highway 15 connects with Santiago Ixcuintla.

-Among the numerous projects underway to generate growth along this tourist corridor is the establishment of an ambitious highway network, with an estimated investment of more than 7.8 billion pesos.
+Among the numerous projects underway to generate growth along this tourist corridor in Riviera Nayarit is the establishment of an ambitious highway network, with an estimated investment of more than 7.8 billion pesos (nearly 400 million USD)

-The Tepic-San Blas Highway reduces the driving distance between the capital of Nayarit and the Historic Port to only 20 minutes.
+The Tepic-San Blas Highway reduces the driving distance between Tepic, the capital of Nayarit, and the Historic Port of San Blas down to only 20 minutes.
 Together with the new dock in San Blas, this coastal town will surely see a spike in domestic visitors.

-Flying to the Riviera Nayarit is easy and convenient for national and international travelers.
+Flying to the Riviera Nayarit is now easier and more convenient for both national and international travelers.

-The Tepic International Airport and the Puerto Vallarta International Airport both await you with exceptional customer service and all the amenities required that ensure your arrival and departure will be pleasant experience.
+There are two major airports in Riviera Nayarit: Tepic International Airport and the Puerto Vallarta International Airport.
+Both await you with exceptional customer service and all the amenities required to ensure your arrivals and departures will always be pleasant experiences.

 The Tepic International Airport (TPQ) is located just 1 hour east of the resort coastal area of San Blas in Riviera Nayarit, Mexico’s Pacific Coast’s oldest sea port.
 Below is a list of the regularly scheduled airlines with service to Tepic as well as the cities they fly from.